rrwick/Filtlong/README.md

 ```
 usage: longqc {OPTIONS} [input_reads]

-LongQC: a quality filtering tool for Nanopore and PacBio reads
+Filtlong: a quality filtering tool for Nanopore and PacBio reads

 positional arguments:
    input_reads                          Input long reads to be filtered